7 Eleven Logo

 7 Eleven Logo 1945

-In 1946, the Southland Ice Company had several City Ice and Tote’m outlets.
-The owners decided to unite them under the common name 7-Eleven, which indicated the opening hours from 7:00 to 23:00, a rarity for grocery stores.
-To highlight its main competitive advantage, the retailer has incorporated “7-Eleven” into its new logo.
+1946, the Southland Ice Company had several City Ice and Tote’m outlets.
+The owners combined them under the common name 7-Eleven, which indicated the rare opening hours for grocery stores – 7:00 to 23:00.
+To emphasize its main competitive advantage, the retailer included the word “7-Eleven” in its new logo.

-The brand name looked like a shining sign in the shape of a four-leaf clover – a powerful talisman of good luck.
-It was turned to the left and appeared three-dimensional due to the wide white border with silvery shadows.
-The center section was green.
-Inside was a red number “7” crossed by the white and green word “ELEVEN.”
+The brand name looked like a shining sign in the shape of a four-leaf clover, a powerful good luck charm.
+It was turned to the left and appeared three-dimensional due to the wide white frame with silver shadows.
+The central part was green.
+Inside was a red number “7” crossed with the white and green word “ELEVEN.”

 1950 – 1956